 Treatment for specific pituitary disorders

-- This pituitary condition is produced by a tumor that secretes excessive amounts of adrenocorticotropic hormone.
+- Cushing’s disease is a pituitary condition produced by a tumor that secretes excessive amounts of adrenocorticotropic hormone.

 - This hormone stimulates the adrenal gland, producing excessive amounts of cortisol.

 - Surgery to remove the tumor is generally recommended.
 Medications and radiation therapy are alternative treatments.

 - Other tumors or conditions also may lead to excess secretion of cortisol, such as tumors of the adrenal gland and lung, but in these cases the condition is called Cushing’s syndrome.

 - If left untreated, both Cushing’s disease and Cushing’s syndrome can seriously affect quality and length of life.